Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 - Information about the container doors and locks, may include details of whether doors were opened during transit.

 The goal is to provide a better level of control over the transport chain, which leads to derived benefits for supply chains.
 It also enables a clearer identification of the liability if theft, damage, or a breach in the container integrity took place.

-Concepts have been brought forward to help connect the various commercial needs (imports and exports) with the availability of containers, such as freight platforms and the virtual container yard.
+Concepts have been brought forward to help connect the various commercial needs (imports and exports) with the availability of containers, such as freight exchange platforms and the virtual container yard.
 These systems imply an online market where information about container availability is displayed without the necessity for the container to be in a physical storage depot.
 The container can be in circulation or at a distribution center, but the important point is that its availability, both geographically and temporarily, for a new load is known.
-The main goals of a virtual container yard are:
+The main goals of a platform are: